bmacer/coding-notes/today-i.md

  10.2 (rust book): traits and implementing them
 - tried to get through the [hello world recipe](https://substrate.dev/recipes/runtime-printing.html), but it seems there's some versioning issues (using substrate 2.0, should be updated to 3.0).  i'm a bit new to figure that out, though i tried.  dependency hell.  will focus on tutorials and knowledge base for now.

+29 mar 2021
+- 10.3 lifetimes.
+Just read, didn't code along
+- read about IPFS, which is a distributed file sharing technology driven by hashing files, DAGs (hashing multiple files and folders and parts of files) and DHT (I think?
+Distributed hashing table for finding your files.
+This is libp2p).

 TODOs:
 - keep with some PRs for docs if they keep getting approved :-)